core-wg/oscore/draft-ietf-core-object-security.md

 {: #fig-option-value title="Object-Security Value" artwork-align="center"}

 * The first byte (= the OSCORE flag byte) encodes a set of flags and the length of the Partial IV parameter.
-    - The three least significant bits, n, encode the Partial IV length + 1.
+    - The three least significant bits, n, encode the Partial IV length.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
-The value n = 7 is reserved.
+The values n = 6 and n = 7 is reserved.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
     - The fifth least significant bit is the Context Hint flag, h: it is set to 1 if the compressed COSE object contains a Context Hint, see {{context-hint}}.
     - The sixth-eighth least significant bits are reserved and SHALL be set to zero when not in use.